Clang, Clang, Clang Went the Trolley

 The Bodrum Peninsula Travel Guide

 The Bodrum Peninsula on Turkey’s stunning Aegean coast is the summer playground for hundreds of thousands of discerning holiday-makers offering something for everyone – the beach bum, party animal, culture vulture or adrenalin junkie.
 Described as the ‘San Tropez of Turkey,’ the whitewashed town of Bodrum (ancient Halicarnassus) is the beating heart of the Peninsula where the Turkish elite come to let their hair down.
-‘The Bodrum Peninsula Travel Guide: Turkey’s Aegean Gem’ is the definitive book for visitors and expats alike from the marvelous Jay Artale, part-time resident and someone in the know.
+‘The Bodrum Peninsula Travel Guide: Turkey’s Aegean Gem’ is the definitive book for visitors and expats alike from the marvellous Jay Artale, part-time resident and someone in the know.
 The book is packed to the rafters with meticulously researched facts and fun, sites and scenes, eats and treats, must-dos and don’t-dos, both on and off the well-beaten track.
 Need to know how to get about?
 Want insider knowledge on the best boat trips to hidden coves and where to find ancient sites to tumble over?
 Looking for the best places to eat for authentic rustic cuisine?
 Fancy a high-energy water-ski ride around the bay?
 Dying to know what bars to see and be seen in?
 It’s all here, and much, much more.
 Whether dipping in for a hint or two or reading cover-to-cover in one serving, this book should be in everyone’s suitcase.

 Philadelphia